I. NON-RESIDENT TUITION POLICY

 2. The specific address or location within the State of Alabama has been their domestic domicile for at least one year preceding the first day of classes of the academic term in question; and

-3. They intend to remain there indefinitely, as established by having more substantial connections to Alabama than to any other state; and
+3. They intend to remain in the State of Alabama indefinitely, as established by having more substantial connections to Alabama than to any other state; and

 4. They have not come to the state primarily for the purpose of education.
-Students who are currently enrolled in a full-time course load or who have been enrolled in a full-time course load within the last year are presumed to be in Alabama solely for the purpose of education, and therefore, will not be considered for reclassification.
+Students who are currently enrolled in a full-time course load (a minimum of 12 undergraduate credit hours or a minimum of 9 graduate credit hours) or who have been enrolled in a full-time course load within the last year are presumed to be in Alabama solely for the purposes of education, and therefore, will not be considered for reclassification.

 For purposes of admission and tuition, The University of Alabama shall consider that the term “resident student” includes any of the following:

-A. One who, at the time of registration, satisfies one of the following conditions:
+A. One who, at the start of the term, satisfies one of the following conditions:

-4. Is a veteran of the Armed Forces of the United States, not eligible under subsection 3 above, provided that the veteran is physically present in the state of Alabama (as evidenced by documentation of one’s physical address in Alabama while enrolled) and satisfies at least one of the following conditions:
+5. Is a veteran of the Armed Forces of the United States, not eligible under subsection 4 above, provided that the veteran is physically present in the state of Alabama while enrolled at UA and satisfies at least one of the following conditions:

 a.
-The veteran has served on active duty for a continuous period of time, not less than 2 years, and has received an honorable discharge as verified by a United States Department of Defense Form 214 within 5 years of enrolling at The University of Alabama;
+A Veteran has served on active duty for a continuous period of time, not less than 2 years, and has received an honorable discharge as verified by a United States Department of Defense Form 214 within 5 years of enrolling at The University of Alabama;

 c.
 The veteran has been assigned a service-connected disability by the United States Department of Veterans Affairs.